fe-dagostino/lock-free/README.md

 In the following [Figure 1] there is representation for the *arena_allocator*; In this specific example we are considering `chuck_size = 5` since we want to illustrate the mechanism and 5 memory_slot are more than enough for this scope.

 ![Figure 1](.resources/arena_allocator_initial.svg)

+As we can see in [Figure 1], there are different elements:
+* **MEMORY CHUNK**: in order to avoid massive call to `new` and `delete` there is a single allocation, one for each `chunks`, where the amount of memory is enough to store `chunk_size` items of type `data_t` plus some extra memory required to manage the structure.
+In fact, the drawback to have better performances, at least with this implementation, is that we need a pointer for each single `memory_slot`, so 32 bits or 64 bits depending on the CPU architecture.
+Moreover, we need to keep other two pointers, respectively `first` and `last`, used for integrity checks as well as for deallocating the memory once `arena_allocator` will be destroyed.
+* **MEMORY SLOT**:

+* **next_free** : this